hashicorp/terraform-provider-google/website/docs/r/project_access_approval_settings.html.markdown

   Notifications relating to a resource will be sent to all emails in the settings of ancestor resources of that resource.
 A maximum of 50 email addresses are allowed.

+* `active_key_version` -
+  (Optional)
+  The asymmetric crypto key version to use for signing approval requests.
+  Empty active_key_version indicates that a Google-managed key should be used for signing.
+  This property will be ignored if set by an ancestor of the resource, and new non-empty values may not be set.

 * `project` -
   (Optional, Deprecated)
   Deprecated in favor of `project_id`